Swahaha/Flow/README.md

 ## Results and Future Improvements

-- Reliable convergence in <6 attempts
+- Reliable convergence in <7 attempts
 - Works with random target placement

 By far the biggest improvement would be to automate the release mechanism.
 This would make the system more deterministic.
-Using a positional servo instead of a continuous servo would also add a lot more precision.
+Using a positional servo instead of a continuous servo would also be a good change.
+Finally, we could update the CV pipeline to detect the board corners (e.g. with corner stickers) for spatial calibration.
+This would enable gradient based servo adjustements instead of the current categorical form of feedback ("hit harder" or "hit later").
 ---